 Location.
-Raymond ordinances require that temporary signs and advertising features shall be installed in locations that do not create a hazard for pedestrians or vehicles.
-Their placement shall not exceed the property line nor extend into the travel way.
+Temporary signs and advertising features shall be installed in locations that do not create a hazard for pedestrians or vehicles.
+Their placement shall not exceed the property line nor extend into the public way.

 Length.
-Temporary signs may be installed no more than four nonconsecutive times a year and shall be removed within 30 days of their installation.
+Temporary signs may be installed no more than four times nonconsecutive times a year and shall be removed within 30 days of their installation.
 (See Sign Ordinance.)
 Temporary advertising features may be installed or displayed no more than 4 nonconsecutive times a year and shall be removed within 10 days of their installation.
-In order to be considered nonconsectutive, there shall be a least a 15-day interval between permits.
+In order to be considered nonconsecutive, there shall be a least a 15-day interval between permits.

 Size.
 The total face area of temporary signs, excluding sandwich boards described below, (regardless of function) shall not exceed 32 square feet.
-(I.e., a twosided sign 2' x 8' would be allowed.)
+(I.e., a two-sided sign 2' x 8' would be allowed.)
 The area of the temporary sign shall not be counted toward the maximum sign area allowed for an individual building.

 Sandwich boards.
-One temporary sandwich board is permitted for each business provided that it meets the ordinance provisions for permanent signage in relation to its design and lettering.
-Sandwich boards shall not exceed 3' in height and a total of 9 SF per side in size.
-Sandwich boards are allowed to be displayed outside only during the hours of operation of the business.
-Sandwich boards are not subject to lot line setbacks, and may be placed in the portion of a public right of way abutting the property containing the business as long as they are not placed in a travel way or on a public sidewalk and do not create a hazard.
+One temporary sandwich board is permitted for each business provided that it meets the guidelines for permanent signage in relation to its design and lettering.
+Sandwich boards shall not exceed 3' in height and a total of 9 SF per side in size and are subject to an annual permit from the Code Enforcement Officer.
+Sandwich boards should not include any additional source of illumination, either internal or external.
+Sandwich boards shall only be allowed out of doors during daylight hours.